 - two geographic regions over one or two time periods and one area of critical sociolinguistics;

-Passing a Qualifying Exam on an approved topic.
-The exam includes three general approaches that focus on:
+- Passing a Qualifying Exam on an approved topic.
+The exam typically includes three general approaches focusing on:

 - Completing and defending satisfactorily a dissertation.